MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-discovery-alerts.md

 **Description**:

 User and group membership reconnaissance are used by attackers to map the directory structure and target privileged accounts for later steps in their attack.
 The Security Account Manager Remote (SAM-R) protocol is one of the methods used to query the directory to perform this type of mapping.
-In this detection, no alerts are triggered in the first month after [!INCLUDE [Product short](includes/product-short.md)] is deployed (learning period).
-During the learning period, [!INCLUDE [Product short](includes/product-short.md)] profiles which SAM-R queries are made from which computers, both enumeration and individual queries of sensitive accounts.
+In this detection, no alerts are triggered in the first month after Defender for Identity is deployed (learning period).
+During the learning period, Defender for Identity profiles which SAM-R queries are made from which computers, both enumeration and individual queries of sensitive accounts.

 **Learning period**: